-- Follow all instructions and warnings marked on this Unit. - Except where explained in this manual, do not attempt to service this Unit yourself. - Do not use this Unit near water. - Assure that the placement of this Unit is on a stable surface or rack mounted. - Provide proper ventilation and air circulation. - Keep power cord and connection cables clear of obstructions that might cause damage to them. - Use only power cords, power transformer and connection cables designed for this Unit. - Use only a grounded (three-wire) electrical outlet. - Keep objects that might damage this Unit and liquids that may spill, clear from this Unit.
+- Follow all instructions and warnings marked on this Unit. - Except where explained in this manual, do not attempt to service this Unit yourself. - Do not use this Unit near water. - Assure that the placement of this Unit is on a stable surface or rack mounted. - Provide proper ventilation and air circulation. - Keep power cord and connection cables clear of obstructions that might cause damage to them. - Use only power cords, power transformer and connection cables designed for this Unit. - External equipment connected to the unit must be listed or evaluated per the requirements of SELV Circuits. - Use only a grounded (three-wire) electrical outlet. - Keep objects that might damage this Unit and liquids that may spill, clear from this Unit.
 Liquids and foreign objects might come in contact with voltage points that could create a risk of fire or electrical shock. - Operate this Unit only when the cover is in place. - Do not use liquid or aerosol cleaners to clean this Unit.
 Always unplug this Unit from its electrical outlet before cleaning. - Unplug this Unit from the electrical outlet and refer servicing to a qualified service center if any of the following conditions occur: - The power cord or connection cables is damaged or frayed. - The Unit has been exposed to any liquids. - The Unit does not operate normally when all operating instructions have been followed. - The Unit has been dropped or the case has been damaged. - The Unit exhibits a distinct change in performance, indicating a need for service.